pkopriv2/bashum/README.md

 for bash.

-For those who aren't all that interested in developing bash code, you can still use bashum to use bash code!
+For those who aren't all that interested in developing bash code, you can still use bashum to use bash code.
 I love writing bash tools and love giving them away.
-Feel free to use bashum to install some of my stuff and let me know how things are working!
+Feel free to use bashum to install some of my stuff and let me know how things are working.

 # Commands